 - 8. Now it is time to train SpamSieve: - To train SpamSieve with spam messages, select one or more of them in Mail and then choose SpamSieve Train as Spam from the Message menu.
 The messages will be colored in gray and moved to the Spam mailbox.
+The keyboard shortcut for this command is Command-Control-S.

 • To train SpamSieve with good messages, select one or more of them and then choose Spam-Sieve - Train as Good from the Message menu.
+If a good message is in the spam mailbox when you train it, it should move to the inbox-otherwise, see this section.
 Even with Mail's built-in junk mail filter disabled, Mail may show a Not Junk button at the top of spam messages; you should ignore this, i.e. always choose SpamSieve - Train as Good rather than clicking the Not Junk button.